endrekrohn/fastws/README.md

 ## Heartbeats and connection lifespan

-To handle a WebSocket's lifespan FastWS tries to help you by using `asyncio.timeout()`-context managers in its `serve(client)`-function.
+To handle a WebSocket's lifespan at an application level, FastWS tries to help you by using `asyncio.timeout()`-context managers in its `serve(client)`-function.

 You can set the both:
 - `heartbeat_interval`: Meaning a client needs to send a message within this time.